Maps4HTML/web-map-doc/docs/api/map-link-api.md

 slug: /api/map-link-api
 ---

+This document is copied from the old "Custom Rendering API" page, and is under construction.
+It will eventually describe the API of the map-link custom element;
+the "Custom Rendering API" is currently sourced from the map-link custom element, which may change in the future.

 The Custom Rendering API allows developers to circumvent MapML's rendering and draw anything within HTML's domain onto the map.